The Best BBQ In ChicagoIf you’re looking to eat BBQ in Chicago, head to one of these spots.

 The best part about Chicago’s BBQ scene is that we aren’t beholden to a particular region—from St. Louis to Kansas City to Carolina to the elusive McDonald’s McRib.
-You’ll find all of Chicago’s wonderful BBQ represented on the 10 spots on this guide (sans McRib, unfortunately).
+You’ll find all of Chicago’s wonderful BBQ represented on the spots in this guide (sans McRib, unfortunately).
 So put these restaurants at the top of your list the next time you plan an afternoon around smoked meats and sides.
 Whether or not “next time” means tomorrow is up to you.

 Lem’s has been around since 1951 and is probably the one BBQ restaurant your uncle who’s visited here exactly once knows about.
 History aside, this carryout-only spot in Chatham still makes some of our favorite ribs in the city.
 The ribs are aquarium-smoked, and the sweet, vinegary mild sauce is a perfect counterpart to the fatty meat.
 Also, the ribs come on a bed of fries that soak everything up, so save some room for those.

 Green Street is from the people behind Au Cheval, and somehow (whether it’s burgers, Italian food, ramen, or BBQ) everything this team does is fantastic.
 We suspect there’s some sort of Faustian deal going on.
 But we’re not here to talk about that, we’re here to tell you about their barbecue.
 Their meaty ribs have such a fantastic rub that they don’t need any sauce.
 Also, it would be irresponsible for us to not mention that their pulled pork is excellent.
 Order sides like broccoli salad, macaroni salad, Frito pie, cornbread with honey butter, and prepare to require an embarrassing amount of napkins.